truenas/middleware/docs/userguide/index.rst

 Network → Interfaces is used to view which interfaces have been manually configured, to add a manually configured interface, and to edit an interface's manual configuration.

-**NOTE:** typically the interface used to access the FreeNAS® administrative GUI is configured by DHCP.
+.. note:: typically the interface used to access the FreeNAS® administrative GUI is configured by DHCP.
 This interface will not appear in this screen, even though it is already dynamically configured and in use.

 Figure 7.2a shows the screen that opens when you click Interfaces → Add Interface.
 Table 7.2a summarizes the configuration options when you Add an interface or Edit an already configured interface.